Mercury-HPC/Mercury-HPC.github.io/_posts/2017-01-30-shared-memory.markdown

 CCI only provides RMA registration per contiguous segment region which prevents users from transferring non-contiguous regions in one single RMA operation.

-It is also worth noting that other libraries such as libfabric may also support shared memory optimization in the future, though having an independent shared memory plugin that can be used with other transports at the same time, in a transparent manner, (and than can provide optimal performance) is an important feature for mercury.
+It is also worth noting that other libraries such as libfabric support shared memory optimization, though having an independent shared-memory plugin that can be used with other transports at the same time, in a transparent manner, (and that can provide optimal performance) is an important feature for mercury.

 This document assumes that the reader already has knowledge of Mercury and its